What This Article Covers

 (All of these transactions are initiated in ECC where all model management is performed.
 The APO CIF transactions are primarily deal with troubleshooting the CIF, so the majority of CIF code resides in SAP ERP, and not in APO)

 - CFM1 – Create the model

 - CFM2 – Activate the model

 - CFM6 – Change the model

 Now I will post the screenshots for these.
 The integration models are created and activated in ECC.

 - CFM1: Create integration model.
 Notice from this screen that multiple categories of items can be selected, and that each combination of selections can be saved as a different variant.

 There is no change integration model.
 The way to change is to use the same transaction (CFM1) but to call up a saved variant by selecting the Goto menu item and then open a saved variant.
-It is different from how variants are generally used in SAP.
+It is different from how variants are used in SAP.
 Essentially variants are different integration models.
 Which of course is confusing.